UTD-FAST-Lab/Sugarlyzer/README.md

 To extend Sugarlyzer with new programs, the following steps must be performed:
 1. Add a new folder to `resources/programs` with the name of the program/set of programs you wish to use.
 Note that, like tools, Sugarlyzer will use the name of this folder to refer to the program.
 2. This folder must have two elements.
 First, a runnable script (make sure to update the permissions before you try to run Sugarlyzer) that places the program somewhere in the /targets folder.
 This will be run in the Docker container, so it won't modify your host system.
 Second, a `program.json` file which contains two fields. "build_script", which contains the name of the build script you just added, and "source_location", which is a list of folders to search for source files.
 If "source_location" is omitted, all .c files in the /results directory will be used.

+[1] Mordahl, Austin, Jeho Oh, Ugur Koc, Shiyi Wei, and Paul Gazzillo.
+"An empirical study of real-world variability bugs detected by variability-oblivious tools."
+In Proceedings of the 2019 27th ACM Joint Meeting on European Software Engineering Conference and Symposium on the Foundations of Software Engineering, pp. 50-61.
+2019.

+[2] Rhein, Alexander Von, Jörg Liebig, Andreas Janker, Christian Kästner, and Sven Apel.
+"Variability-aware static analysis at scale: An empirical study."
+ACM Transactions on Software Engineering and Methodology (TOSEM) 27, no. 4 (2018): 1-33.

+[3] Abal, Iago, Jean Melo, Ştefan Stănciulescu, Claus Brabrand, Márcio Ribeiro, and Andrzej Wąsowski.
+"Variability bugs in highly configurable systems: A qualitative analysis."
+ACM Transactions on Software Engineering and Methodology (TOSEM) 26, no. 3 (2018): 1-34.